Boggs Peak

 Boggs Peak is a 4518 ft mountain summit located in the Chugach Mountains, in Anchorage Municipality in the U.S. state of Alaska.
 The peak is situated in Chugach National Forest, 4 mi north of Portage Lake, 6 mi northwest of Whittier, Alaska, and 1.24 mi northeast of Begich Peak, which is its nearest higher peak.
+Precipitation runoff from the mountain drains into tributaries of Portage Creek and Twentymile River before emptying into Turnagain Arm.
+Topographic relief is significant as the summit rises approximately 4,200 feet (1,280 m) above Bear Valley in 1.15 mi.

+Etymology

-The mountain's name was officially adopted in 1976 by the United States Geological Survey to commemorate Hale Boggs (1914-1972), who was the House majority leader of the U.S. House of Representatives when he disappeared along with Congressman Nick Begich and two others on October 16, 1972, during an airplane flight from Anchorage to Juneau.
+The mountain's toponym was officially adopted in 1976 by the United States Board on Geographic Names to commemorate Hale Boggs (1914–1972), who was the House majority leader of the U.S. House of Representatives when he disappeared along with Congressman Nick Begich and two others on October 16, 1972, during an airplane flight from Anchorage to Juneau.
 Neither the plane's wreckage nor the pilot's and passengers' remains were ever found.

 Climate

 Based on the Köppen climate classification, Boggs Peak is located in a subarctic climate zone with cold, snowy winters, and mild summers.
-Temperatures can drop below −20 °C with wind chill factors below −30 °C. May and June are the best months for climbing in terms of catching favorable weather.
-Precipitation runoff from the mountain drains into tributaries of Portage Creek and Twentymile River before emptying into Turnagain Arm.
+Weather systems coming off the Gulf of Alaska are forced upwards by the Chugach Mountains (orographic lift), causing heavy precipitation in the form of rainfall and snowfall.
+Winter temperatures can drop below −10 °F with wind chill factors below −20 °F. The months May through June offer the most favorable weather for viewing or climbing.